First-Year Admission Checklist

 Attend In-Person International Orientation Upon Arrival

+Once you arrive in Lincoln, you will attend In-Person International Orientation, where you will meet other new students and connect with the campus community.
 Welcome to Nebraska!
-Once you arrive in Lincoln, you will attend In-Person International Orientation, where new international students will get to know each other and connect with the campus community.

 Transfer International Students